TanStack/form/docs/framework/react/guides/ssr.md

 - Benefits of `formFactory`: Much like the useForm hook, formFactory streamlines the process of form management.
 It provides us with necessary functionalities such as:
   - `useStore`: Observes and reflects the current state of the form on the client side.
-  - `Provider`: Acts as a context provider for the form, ensuring state and actions are accessible throughout the component.
   - `Subscribe`: Enables the component to listen to form-specific events, like `canSubmit` and `isSubmitting`.
   - `handleSubmit`: Orchestrates the submission logic of the form.
   - `Field`: Manages individual form fields, adopting the `renderProps` pattern for greater flexibility.